It’s A Wonderful Tortoise

 In George Bailey’s case, metabolic bone disease left the bones in his back legs underdeveloped.
 His rear leg muscles still work so George is able to move his legs.
 George’s back legs are weak and give out frequently.
 Which has been a growing problem as he gets bigger and bigger.
 Mobility become more challenging as George Bailey matured.

 Jaimie could see that George Bailey was struggling to walk and so she started to look into how to help him support his growing weight.
 Sulcata Tortoises can live for around 100 years so getting George Bailey a way to get around was imperative and he was going to end up immobile due to his size and weight his legs wouldn’t be strong enough to support him.
 Jamie took to the internet to see if maybe other people had had similar tortoises to George Bailey and she stumbled across Walkin’ Pet and Scoot Reeves!
 Scoot Reeves was a turtle that had been run over by a front-end loader and left with his back legs paralyzed and his shell cracked, Scoot and his was the very first and fastest tortoise on two wheels!

 No Slowing George Bailey’s Roll!

 George Bailey took to his new wheels immediately!
-Jamie says “[George Bailey] is very enthusiastic about his wheelchair” and is living his happiest slowpoke life.
-Jamie can’t wait to bring George Bailey on his first walk out and about in his wheels!
+Jaimie says “[George Bailey] is very enthusiastic about his wheelchair” and is living his happiest slowpoke life.
+Jaimie can’t wait to bring George Bailey on his first walk out and about in his wheels!